John Otto (drummer)

-John Everett Otto (born March 22, 1977) is an American musician best known as the drummer and founding member of American rap rock band Limp Bizkit.
+John Everett Otto (born March 22, 1977) is an American musician best known as the drummer and a founding member of the nu metal band Limp Bizkit.
 Modern Drummer reported that Otto's playing is "grounded in metal, jazz, and hip-hop [and that his] fireball rhythms are the grease that makes the Bizkit cook."

 Biography

 Limp Bizkit

 Otto studied jazz drumming at the Douglas Anderson School of the Arts and played in local avant-garde bands before joining Limp Bizkit, which was being formed by Fred Durst and Sam Rivers.
 What started as a small band from Jacksonville, Florida quickly became one of the most popular bands in the world, selling over 40 million records worldwide.
+Otto would join the band after being recommended by Rivers.

 In November 2004 rumors began to surface about Otto having left Limp Bizkit.
 These rumours derived from the fact that new pictures of him had not shown up on the band's official site for several months.
 Rumors also arose that Otto had become a Benedictine monk.
 This was addressed by Durst in a post on the band's website titled "People are Dumb".
 Durst did not address the topic directly; he chose to give subliminal hints that Otto was indeed still in the band.
 Pictures of Otto later surfaced on the band's website, disproving the rumors.

 Otto wrote and recorded drums for all the tracks for The Unquestionable Truth (Part 1), but without his knowledge, the band had Sammy Siegler record drums for the EP.
 The other band members and the producer made the decision as to which drummer would be on the final release.
 The EP featured Siegler on six tracks, and Otto on one ("The Channel", which he also co-wrote).
 Otto stated that Siegler is a good punk drummer, but that Siegler failed to achieve the stylistic groove imprint that is unique to Otto's playing and also the backbone of Limp Bizkit.
 The band released the EP and the Greatest Hitz compilation in 2005, then went on hiatus the following year.
 Otto resumed working with Limp Bizkit on their comeback world tour in 2009, which featured the band's original lineup.